ROCm/gsplat/README.md

 This repo is the HIP port of the gsplat repo which is enabled and optimised for RCOM runing on AMD Instinct processors.

 ## System Requirements
-GSPLAT  for AMD ROCm™ 1.0.0 depends directly on NumPy and PyTorch for AMD ROCm™ with many optional dependencies
+GSPLAT  for AMD ROCm™ 1.5.3 depends directly on NumPy and PyTorch for AMD ROCm™ with many optional dependencies

-- OS : Ubuntu 22.04 and above
+- OS : Ubuntu 22.04 and Ubuntu 24.04
-- ROCM Versions 6.4.1 and above
+- ROCM Versions 6.4 and 7.0
-- GPU Platforms : MI300X
+- GPU Platforms : MI300, MI325, and MI350
-- Pytorch: 2.6 and above
+- Pytorch: 2.6, 2.7, and 2.8
 - Python : 3.12 and above.

 ## Installation